neodaoist/guilds888/README.md

 # GUILDS

-An 8x8x8 music NFT hypercube, MELTABLE into 💙 512 audio-emotional moments
+An 8x8x8 musical hypercube, MELTABLE into 💙 512 audio-emotional moments

 Composed with PAPER and PENCIL, for ICon Arts and the Sibiu Philharmonic